mhenrixon/sidekiq-unique-jobs/README.md

 ### Console

-Start the console with the following command `bundle exec jobs console`.
+Start the console with the following command `bundle exec uniquejobs console`.

 #### List Unique Keys